one-among-us/data/people/dogesir_/page.en.md

 name: dogesir_
 info:
     alias: dogesir, Lan Gou (blue dog)
-    location: Changchun, Jilin, China
+    location: Changchun, Jilin
 ---

-> “Have you seen *The Train Travelling through the Starry Sky*?
+> “Have you seen *Night on the Galactic Railroad*?
 I want to get on that train, too.”

 ## Description